goranbs/PhD-tools/BASH/README.md

 	* import two .pdb molecules readable for VMD and displace in z
 * GROMACSconfmerge
 	* merge two gromacs configurations into one
+* gnuplotting
+	* example files for scripts calling gnuplot for making plots